gtasi/PasswordClier/README.md

 # PasswordClier
-A CLI Basic Password Implementation using Javascript
+A CLI Basic Password Manager Implementation using Javascript